jaromilfrossard/permuco4brain/README.md

 This package is an add-on to permuco for computing clustermass tests on spatio-temporal data (eg: full-scalp EEG data).

-The package is still under developpement and you can expect changes.
+The package is still under development and you can expect changes.

 # Installation